R3Conclave/conclave-samples/README.md

 ### [Database Enclave](./psi-sample):
-With the new 3rd Gen Intel Xeon Scalable Processors supporting 1 TB of enclave memory, setting up database inside and enclave is very well possible.
-This sample shows how persistence is used to create a database inside an enclave and save data into it, how to create a table/insert records into it/select records from the table.
+With the new 3rd Gen Intel Xeon Scalable Processors supporting 1 TB of enclave memory, setting up a database inside an enclave is very well possible.
+This sample shows how persistence is used to create a database inside an enclave and save data into it as well as how to create a table/insert records into it/select records from the table.
 This also shows how persisted records can be retrieved by the enclave once the host is re-started.